Planning for Camp

 In addition to the online health form, camp requires a current (within 12 months) physical signed by your child’s health care provider which indicates he/she is able to participate in camp activities.
 This form should not be mailed to Camp. – PLEASE UPLOAD TO YOUR ACCOUNT IN CAMPBRAIN PRIOR TO MAY 1ST.
 IF YOU HAVE AN APPOINTMENT SCHEDULED AFTER THIS DATE, PLEASE UPLOAD THE PRIOR YEAR’S PHYSICAL UNTIL A NEW ONE IS AVAILABLE.

-If your physician does not provide a physical form noting that your child is able to participate in school sports or camp activities, please complete the following green health form and have your physician fill out and sign the pink page and bring them with you to camp.
-(Download) (Black and White Version)
+If your physician does not provide a physical form noting that your child is able to participate in school sports or camp activities, please have your physician fill out and sign this form and upload to your camp account.
+This form may be used in lieu of the camper physical and/or physician statement of well-being for participation in camp/sports with no restrictions.
+(Download)

 For campers taking any medications (prescription and/or over-the counter): Written M.D. orders for all medications need to be provided along with the medication in its original container(s) to the nurse at check-in.